Is Your Business On Target?

 Targeted businesses, at the discretion of the AEDC Executive Director, may be offered income tax credits equal to 33% of the qualified research and development expenditures incurred each year for up to five years.
 The application for this income tax credit shall include a project plan, which clearly identifies the intent of the project, the expenditures planned, the start and end dates of the project and an estimate of total project costs.

-Qualified research expenditures include in-house expenses for taxable wages paid and supplies used in the conduct of qualified research.
+Qualified research expenditures include in-house expenses for taxable wages paid and usual fringe benefits specific to research activities of employees of the business.
 Qualified research must satisfy all of the following tests in order to qualify:

 • The activity must be undertaken for the purpose of discovering information which is technological in nature;